YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 SHRMEMEXHAUSTED
 --------------------

-SHRMEMEXHAUSTED, Attempt by process to use more shared memory than currently permitted by OpenVMS
+SHRMEMEXHAUSTED, Attempt by process to use more shared memory than currently permitted

-Run Time Error: A OpenVMS out-of-memory error was encountered while trying to open a shared global section for a database file.
+Run Time Error: An out-of-memory error was encountered while trying to open a shared global section for a database file.

 Action: Reduce the shared global section usage by reducing the number of global buffers, or database block size, or the number of database files that the process tries to open.